unitec-moodle/mdldevapp3_400/question/type/coderunner/Readme.md

 ## The 'qtype_coderunner_run_in_sandbox' web service

-Note: This feature is experimental and may change in the future.

 CodeRunner provides an Ajax-accessible web service that allows JavaScript code to directly run jobs on the Jobe server.
 (More precisely, it runs jobs on whatever sandbox has been configured for the specified language, but